Akshit21/Embedded_Interface_Design_Project/RPI_COMM_PROTOCOLS/README.md

 7. Client Rpi setups a connection with AWS and grabs the data from the queue
 8. The received data is displayed onto QT window and graph is plotted on button request along with the option of converting C to F or vice versa
+9. Implemented server-client model for MQTT,Websockets,CoAP,AMQP and performed profiling for the protocols 10.Plotted graph to compare the performance of the protocols from the results of profiling

 ### Extra Credits
 1. Implemented CloudWatch to monitor the Data
 2. Setup an Alarm to trigger if there are any errors occured for Lambda invocation
 3. Used SNS service to notify the user via email
 4. Used Dynamodb to store the latest values received by AWS
+5. Implemented AMQP using rabbitmq and performed profiling
 ```

 ## Run the code